-Company records revenue in accordance with the provisions of Accounting Standards Codification ("ASC") Topic 606, Revenue from Contracts with Customers ("ASC 606").
-The core principle of this revenue standard is that a company should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the company expects to be entitled in exchange for those goods or services.
+The Company records and recognizes revenues in a manner that depicts the transfer of promised goods or services to customers in an amount that reflects the consideration to which the company expects to be entitled in exchange for those goods or services.

 The Company's revenues primarily result from contracts with customers, which are generally short-term and have a single performance obligation - the delivery of product.
-The Company's performance obligation to deliver products is satisfied when the goods are received by the customer, which is the point at which the customer obtains title to, and accepts the risks and rewards of ownership of, the products.
+The Company's performance obligation to deliver products is satisfied at the point in time that the goods are received by the customer, which is when the customer obtains title to and has the risks and rewards of ownership of the products.
 The transaction price is the amount of consideration to which the Company expects to be entitled in exchange for transferring promised goods to a customer.
 The consideration promised in a contract with a customer may include fixed amounts, variable amounts, or both.

-Many of the Company's products sold are subject to trade discounts, rebates, coupons and right of return.
-Revenues are recorded net of provisions for variable consideration, including discounts, rebates, governmental rebate programs, price adjustments, returns, chargebacks, promotional programs and other sales allowances.
-Accruals for these provisions are presented in the consolidated financial statements as reductions in determining net sales and as a contra asset in accounts receivable, net (if settled via credit) and other current liabilities (if paid in cash).
+Many of the Company's products sold are subject to a variety of deductions.
+Revenues are recorded net of provisions for variable consideration, including coupons, chargebacks, wholesaler fees, prompt pay discounts, specialty pharmacy discounts, managed care rebates, product returns, government rebates and other deductions customary to the pharmaceutical industry.
+Accruals for these provisions are presented in the consolidated financial statements as reductions to gross sales in determining net sales and as a contra asset within accounts receivable, net (if settled via credit) and other current liabilities (if paid in cash).
 Amounts recorded for revenue deductions can result from a complex series of judgements about future events and uncertainties and can rely heavily on estimates and assumptions.
-The following section briefly describes the nature of the Company's provisions for variable consideration and how such provisions are estimated.
+The following section briefly describes the nature of the Company's provisions for variable consideration and how such provisions are estimated: